Get help preparing for "the talk" with your kids.

-In this book, you’ll uncover how a historically awkward conversation can be easy to navigate… it doesn’t have to be weird or embarrassing.
+In READ ME: A Parental Primer for "The Talk", you’ll uncover how a historically awkward conversation about "the birds and the bees" can be easy to navigate… it doesn’t have to be weird or embarrassing.

 After reading this, you’ll know how to create a warm and nonjudgmental environment… free of guilt, shame and taboos.